Are you hating on small talk? Or, gasp! avoiding it?

 Making Small Talk Builds Strong Relationships

 When done correctly, we can establish strong relationships that last.
 This is why I want you to have an arsenal of anecdotes.
-After practicing them a few times it’ll be easy enough to come up with your own awesome (very) short stories on the spot and engage with new friends with ease.
+After practicing them a few times, it’ll be easy enough to develop your own incredible (very) short stories on the spot and engage with new friends with ease.

 Nobody cares what you have to do & it’s possible they have to take a shower & pick up their kids.
 Don’t be presumptuous, and watch for body language cues, such as fidgeting or glancing at a watch or clock, that suggest the person you’re talking to might be in a hurry.

 Here’s what you do:

-Offer your hand or fist bump say, “Hey!
+Offer your hand or fist bump, say, “Hey!
 So great to see you!
 What a great time we had last time!
 Let’s do it again soon.” or “How was the graduation?
 I was thinking of you all!”